Gear Reality Check

 The failures that actually end dives

 They are boring and mechanical.
 A fin strap lets go.
 A mask strap splits at the buckle.
 An o-ring on the tank valve weeps and you can hear it.
 A mouthpiece tears loose from the regulator.
-None of it is dramatic, and all of it is fixable in the parking lot — if you brought the part.
+None of it is dramatic, and all of it is fixable in the parking lot or on the boat — if someone brought the right part.

-• Tank valve o-rings, plus a few common sizes for hoses
+- O-rings for your tank valves, plus a few common sizes for your hoses

 The kit you actually use is the one built for the failures you’ll actually have.